readthedocs/sphinx-hoverxref/docs/index.rst

 ================================

-This is an example of how a :ref:`hoverxref link works <hoverxref>`.
+This is an example of how a :ref:`hoverxref link works <hoverxref:hoverxref>`.
 Hover on the link and discover it by yourself.